 The Company's financial instruments consist of cash and cash equivalents, temporary investment and accounts payable and accrued liabilities.
-The Company designated its cash and cash equivalents as loans and receivables, which are measured at amortized cost.
-The Company's temporary investment is classified as at fair value through profit and loss.
-The accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.
+The Company designated its cash and cash equivalents, and temporary investment as at fair value.
+The accounts payable and accrued liabilities are designated as at amortized cost.

-The carrying value of cash and cash equivalents and accounts payable and accrued liabilities as at December 31, 2018 approximate their fair value due to their short term nature.
+The carrying values of accounts payable and accrued liabilities as at September 30, 2019 approximate their fair value due to their short term nature.